Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Custom-Pass.md

 ### DrawRenderers Custom Pass

-This pass will allow you to draw a subset of objects that are currently visible on the camera (you can't draw anything that the camera don't see, so if you want to render objects only in a custom pass and not in a camera, using layers for example, that's not possible).
+This pass will allow you to draw a subset of objects that are in the camera view (result of the camera culling).
 Here is how the inspector for the DrawRenderers pass looks like:

 ![CustomPassDrawRenderers_Inspector](Images/CustomPassDrawRenderers_Inspector.png)

 Filters allow you to select which objects will be rendered, you have the queue which all you to select which kind of materials will be rendered (transparent, opaque, etc.) and the layer which is the GameObject layer.

-By default, you'll see that the objects that passes the filters are rendered with a pink shader, to fix that, you need to assign a material compatible with this pass.
+By default, the objects are displayed with their material, you can override the material of everything in this custom pass by assigning a material in the `Material` slot.
 There are a bunch of choices here, both unlit ShaderGraph and unlit HDRP shader works and additionally there is a custom unlit shader that you can create using **Create/Shader/HDRP/Custom Renderers Pass**.

-> **Note that Lit Shaders aren't supported by this pass as they may required multiple passes to be rendered**
+> **Note that Lit Shaders aren't supported on every injection point as they require the lighting data to be ready.**

 The pass name is also used to select which pass of the shader we will render, on a ShaderGraph or an HDRP unlit material it is useful because the default pass is the `SceneSelectionPass` and the pass used to render the object is `ForwardOnly`.
 You might also want to use the `DepthForwardOnly` pass if you want to only render the depth of the object.